iangreenleaf/native_enum/README.markdown

 ### Running the tests ###

-To run the tests for all supported database adapters:

-    rake spec:all

 To run the tests for all adapters and all versions of ActiveRecord:

-    rake spec:rails_all
+    appraisal rake spec:all

-To run the tests for just one adapter:
+To run the tests for a specific adapter:

     DB=mysql rake spec

+To run the tests for a specific version of ActiveRecord:

+    appraisal activerecord-5.2 rake spec:all